atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 ---
 **Note: Skip this step if you chose to use Account Factory to provision the VPCs**

-Instead, skip to the next step to browse already provisioned VPC configurations.
+Instead, skip to the next step to review the already provisioned VPC configurations.

 ---